alexfernandez/alexfernandez.github.io/2019/devops-on-the-cheap.md

 ### Code Release

-I am not at liberty to divulge the code which was all proprietary.
+I am not at liberty to publish the code which was all proprietary.
 The ideas however are quite easy to reimplement independently, and may be of use to other people.